 The ideal way to prevent being bullied is to go into your job with a healthy dose of being assertive.
 Speak in an authoritative tone.
 This shows potential bullies that you are comfortable with your job skills, and you aren’t what they perceive as a weak person they can target.
 There is still no guarantee that they won’t go after you, but it will decrease the likelihood.

 Be prepared to stand your ground when a bully tries to mess with you.
-If he humiliates you in front of others, turn the situation back toward him with an honest defense.
+If they humiliate you in front of others, turn the situation back toward him with an honest defense.
 Don’t be silent, or you will be perceived as weak.
 However, you should avoid the urge to criticize the bully in public, or you may be seen as the one doing the bullying.

 Some bullies simply enjoy hearing themselves talk when there is a large audience.
-When there is no defense, sit back and allow him to make a fool of himself because that is exactly what he’s doing when he goes on a rant.
+When there is no defense, sit back and allow the bully to make a fool of themself because that is exactly what they're doing when they go on a rant.

 Be an Exemplary Employee